Albania cuts diplomatic ties with Iran over July cyberattack

 TIRANA, Albania (AP) — Albania cut diplomatic ties with Iran and expelled the country's embassy staff over a major cyberattack nearly two months ago that was allegedly carried out by Tehran on Albanian government websites, the prime minister said Wednesday.

+The move by Albania, a NATO country, was the first known case of a country cutting diplomatic relations over a cyberattack.

-The government's decision was formally delivered to the Iranian Embassy in Tirana in an official note, Prime Minister Edi Rama said.
+The government's decision was formally delivered to the Iranian Embassy in Tirana, the capital, in an official note, Prime Minister Edi Rama said.
 All embassy staff, including diplomatic and security personnel, were ordered to leave Albania within 24 hours.

 On July 15, a cyberattack temporarily shut down numerous Albanian government digital services and websites.